Code of Conduct

 Employees’ have the right to a fair remuneration, as well as the social benefits legally granted.
 The employees’ wages shall comply, as a minimum, with the national minimum wage.
 The level of wages shall reflect the skills and education of the employee.
 Wages and overtime compensation must be paid on time, regularly, complete and directly to the employee.

 Applicable national laws, industry standards or collective agreements should be interpreted within the international framework set out by the ILO.
-Overtime should be voluntary and never expose the employees’ to increased health and safety risks.
+Overtime should never expose the employees’ to increased health and safety risks.
 The employer guarantees employees’ right to breaks each working day and the right to at least one day off every week.
 National holidays should be respected in accordance with the law or collective agreements.

 No Child Labour